-A full list of things to do at Lake Mead would probably be as long as its 750-mile shoreline.
+A complete list of things to do at Lake Mead would probably be as long as it’s the 750-mile shoreline.
 I exaggerate, but only for effect.

 Our activities are ranked based on visitor reviews.
 Try one or all of them for an unforgettable vacation on amazing Lake Mead.